em3ndez/tiny-web-server/README.md

-    ✓ Then it should echo three messages plus -1 -2 -3 back to the client When using Tiny.WebSocketServer with Tiny.WebServer and a contrived webSocket endpoint ✓ Then it should echo three modified messages back to the client (twice) When using standalone Tiny.WebSocketServer without Tiny.WebServer
+    ✓ Then it should echo three messages plus -1 -2 -3 back to the client When using Tiny.WebSocketServer with Tiny.WebServer and a contrived webSocket endpoint ✓ Then it should echo three modified messages back to the client (twice) ✓ Then it should do a 404 equivalent for a missing path When using standalone Tiny.WebSocketServer without Tiny.WebServer
-    ✓ Then it should echo three messages plus -1 -2 -3 back to the client Given a mocked ExampleApp
+    ✓ Then it should echo three messages plus -1 -2 -3 back to the client When mismatching domains on SocketServer client lib ✓ Conversation is vetoed
+  Given a mocked ExampleApp
     When accessing the Greeting GET endpoint
       ✓ Then it should invoke the ExampleApp foobar method

 ```

 ChatGPT estimates the path coverage for the `Tiny` source to be around 90-95%.